 Christmas is considered the most wonderful time of the year for millions of people around the world.
-One of the not-so-wonderful gifts kids and teenagers fear opening is clothes, especially when their wish lists are full of cool gadgets and collectibles.
+One of the not-so-wonderful gifts kids and teenagers fear receiving is clothes, especially if their wish lists are full of cool, new tech gadgets or pop culture collectibles.
 However, ugly Christmas sweaters have broken boundaries as a fashionable gift for children and adults alike.
 Taking on a life of its own and transforming the dreaded expectation of receiving clothes, the surprising popularity of ugly Christmas sweaters has endured a merry transformation since its debut.
+In fact ugly holiday sweaters make the best gift for boys, girls, men, and women, because an ugly Christmas sweatshirt is can be ordered to satisfy your custom wishes, but can also tickle anyone’s funny bone.

 Origins of Ugly Christmas Sweaters

 Though ugly Christmas sweaters have undergone a resurgence in the 21st century, its origins date to the 1950s.
 Originally coined “Jingle Bell Sweaters,” long-sleeved sweaters were typically adorned with the usual Christmas symbols – snowmen, Santa, angels, snowflakes, jingle bells, etc. Sweaters, like ties, knit caps, or gloves, were a natural extension of expressing the Christmas season through fashion.
-Usually knitted with muted colors and subtle patterns, the garments complemented the refined post-World War two era look.
+Usually knitted with muted colors and subtle patterns, of the right body length and body width, the garments complemented the refined post-World War two era look and were deemed helpful when it came to expressing one’s holiday cheer.

-Sweaters, Christmas-related or not, remained relatively composed in style until audacious designs came onto the scene on the 1980s sitcom “The Cosby Show.”
-Cliff Huxtable, played by Bill Cosby, was a renowned obstetrician and loving family man whose wardrobe frequently included a wooly pullover with dubious colors and clashing patterns.
+Sweaters, Christmas-related or not, remained relatively composed in style until audacious designs came onto the scene on the 1980s TV show sitcom, “The Cosby Show.”
+Cliff Huxtable, played by one of acting’s biggest stars, Bill Cosby, was a renowned obstetrician and loving family man whose wardrobe frequently included a wooly pullover with dubious colors and clashing patterns.
 Despite his outfits catching on with audiences over time, sweaters as gifts were about as hip as receiving socks.

 Gaudy sweaters became further cemented with the general public when Italian designer Riccardo Tisci with Givenchy released a series of sweaters in 2010.
 His concept was outlandish yet reasonably fashionable.
-After becoming a hit on the runway with multiple designers, retailers such as H&M and Macy’s began releasing their own lines.
-The subsequent effect for customers to buy a broader array of Christmas sweaters snowballed.
+After becoming a hit on the runway with multiple designers, retailers such as H&M and Macy’s began to sell their own ugly Christmas stuff.
+The subsequent effect for customers to buy a broader array of Christmas sweaters snowballed, even though the holiday spirit these sweaters offer wearers is free.

 Iconic Ugly Christmas Sweaters